St. Johann Baptist, Essen: History and architecture

-The church was rebuilt in 1471 as a gothic hall church and a rectangular east choir was added.
+The church was rebuilt in 1471 as a Gothic hall church, and a rectangular east choir was added.
 From 1699 until 1768, baroque furnishings were added.
 These included choir stalls, side altars and a pulpit.
 The pulpit was replaced by one in the rococo style in 1769.
 The church was renovated and repainted in 1968.

 The almost square groundplan of the building is divided into nine sections.
 The three aisled late Gothic nave has a square choir at one end, flanked by a southern side choir and a northern passageway containing the organ loft.
 The three bays of the west end of the nave are of equal size.
 A trapezoidal crossing space permits a wider choir bay at the east end.
-The central bay at the west end supports the tower, which is not visible from inside the church, since the mass of enormous, high-spired tower is distributed onto the pillars without variation in the height of the roof vaults.
+The central bay at the west end supports the tower, which is not visible from inside the church, since the mass of the enormous, high-spired tower is distributed onto the pillars without variation in the height of the roof vaults.

-Today the church serves as a place of worship and parish church for the Catholic community in Essen's inner city.
+Today, the church serves as a place of worship and parish church for the Catholic community in Essen's inner city.